 Cersei is actually something of an aversion; while the audience finally gets a look at the childhood prophecy that's shaped her entire life through fear, they also get a look at her utter hostility, such as her silent fury during the marriage of Tommen and Margaery.
 Even in her own POV, she comes across as rather petty and selfish.

 Theon also comes across as a bit of an aversion in the second book.
-While we see through his eyes his self-pity and the many ways he tries to justify his betrayal and steadily escalating brutality against the people who were once practically his family, his actions kick him seemingly well past the Moral Event Horizon and none of his angst and self-serving rationalizations can change that.
+While we see through his eyes his self-pity and the many ways he tries to justify the things he allows his troops and Reek to do.
 Yet, against all odds, A Dance with Dragons seems to be intent on dragging him back across that particular horizon and making him actually sympathetic again.

 GRRM pulls a dirty trick with this re: Stannis— throughout the first book, we're told that he's rigid and unpleasant.
 Then the prologue to the second book sets him up as a possibly-evil Knight Templar.
 Then, for the rest of the series so far, we see Stannis through the eyes of Davos, who is both the most honorable POV character we still have and probably the person who loves Stannis the most in the Seven Kingdoms (including his wife).
 So after 900 pages of thinking this guy might be the Big Bad, and watching him let his Evil Chancellorkill his brother, we still can't hate the guy— though to like him is at least equally difficult.